 Mental Health Benefits of Ginkgo

 Memory and focus isn’t the only way ginkgo supports your brain.
 It can also boost your mood.
-One study showed that patients with anxiety issues who supplemented with ginkgo for four weeks found an improvement in their anxiety symptoms .
+Patients with anxiety issues who supplemented with ginkgo for four weeks found an improvement in their anxiety symptoms .

 There are also promising studies relating to ginkgo’s effect on depression.
 Gingko helps with modulation of neurotransmission and also boosts neurotrophic factors .
 This leads scientists to believe that ginkgo biloba may be effective in helping to reduce symptoms of depression.